hbowie/practopians/content/beliefs/systemic.md

+Title:  Systemic

+Type:   Principle

+Seq:    P.11

-Title: systemic
+Tags:   systemic

+Abridged: 11.
+In order to achieve positive outcomes from the complex social, economic, and ecological systems in which we live, we believe we must employ **[systems thinking](http://www.practopians.org/tags/systemic.html)**.

 Teaser:

 A systemic approach is a [Core Principle](../core/principles.html).

 Body:

-In order to achieve positive outcomes from the complex social, economic, and ecological systems in which we live, we believe we must think systemically -- rather than simply focusing on the individual actors within these systems -- and need to identify root causes and take actions at that level.
+In order to achieve positive outcomes from the [complex social, economic, and ecological systems][systemic] in which we live, we believe we must think systemically -- rather than simply focusing on the individual actors within these systems -- and need to identify root causes and take actions at that level.

+[systemic]: ../tags/systemic.html